PEFT-Bench: A Parameter-Efficient Fine-Tuning Methods Benchmark: PEFT-Bench

 To measure task \textbf{performance} in PEFT-Bench, for each dataset, we use standard metrics, namely, F1 for classification tasks and multi-choice QA, accuracy for open answer QA and math problem-solving, and CodeBLEU \citep{ren2020codebleu} for code generation problems.
 CodeBLEU is an alternative to the standard BLEU metric that also evaluates syntax for different programming languages.

 Current works on PEFT methods often measure solely the accuracy performance or the \textbf{number of trainable parameters}, which makes it harder to compare.
 Moreover, related works only rarely report the \textbf{memory and inference efficiency} in their results.
 These are the key factors that may affect the preference for using a specific method over another within a certain computational budget.
 At the same time, for efficient comparison of benchmarked methods, we need to aggregate performance and such additional PEFT training and inference factors into a single metric.
-To this end, we propose a new PEFT-bencharking metric called \textbf{PEFT Soft Score Penalties (PSCP)}.
+To this end, we propose a new PEFT-bencharking metric called \textbf{PEFT Soft Cost Penalties (PSCP)}.

-Within this metric, we propose to penalize the performance when the costs behind a certain factor are too high.
-Therefore, we need to scale the performance on the specific task $P_t$ with a cost for that factor, similarly to the Cobb-Douglass production function \citep{cobb1928theory} for $n$ costs:
+We propose to penalize the performance when the costs behind a certain factor are too high.
+Therefore, we need to scale the performance on the specific task $P_t$ with a penalty for that factor, similarly to the Cobb-Douglass production function \citep{cobb1928theory} for $n$ costs: